 Determining how setoffs should be applied in a particular receivership is not dependent solely upon rote application of the foregoing rules.
 Receivers should be aware that some creditors have raised constitutional challenges to the application of statutory setoff rules.
 The application of setoff in a rehabilitation as opposed to a liquidation also should be considered where appropriate.
-Finally, there is an open issue of the extent to which setoffs may be taken regarding claims against the company by the federal government.
+Finally,

-55 At least two courts have found that in the absence of a statute, there is no common law right to set off.
+&lt;sup>55 At least two courts have found that in the absence of a statute, there is no common law right to set off.
 See Bluewater Ins.
 Ltd. v.
 Balzano, 823 P.2d 1365 (Colo.
 1992): Allendale Mutual Ins.
 Co. v.
 Melahn, 773 F.Supp.
 1283 (W.D.
 Mo.
 1991); but see Transit Cas.
 Co. v.
 Selective Ins.
 Co. of the Southeast, 137 F.3d 540 (8th Cir.), rehearing and suggestion for rehearing en banc denied (1998).

-56 The receivership court may determine that it does not have personal jurisdiction over a non-resident person or entity from whom the receiver is attempting to collect assets.
+&lt;sup>56 The receivership court may determine that it does not have personal jurisdiction over a non-resident person or entity from whom the receiver is attempting to collect assets.
 See In the Matter of Rehabilitation of National Heritage Life Insurance Company, 656 A.2d 252 (Del.
 Ch.
 1994).